Household Hazardous Waste

 The LoW is a document that establishes a harmonized classification system for waste within the EU, including a list of hazardous and non-hazardous waste.
 Each type of waste is assigned a six-digit code, while hazardous wastes are also marked with an asterisk (*).
 The classification into hazardous and non-hazardous waste is based on the system for the classification and labelling of dangerous substances and preparations.
 This ensures that similar principles are applied over the whole life cycle of materials.

-Hazardous waste that is produced by households, that is Household Hazardous Waste (HHW), such as hazardous waste from Hazardous Household Chemicals (household cleaning and personal care products; paints, varnishes, inks and glues; household and garden pesticides; photo-chemicals; packaging), Domestic Healthcare Wastes (unused pharmaceutical products, sharps and other potentially infectious waste), Construction and Demolition Waste (asbestos waste, treated wood, coal tar and tarred products), Automotive Maintenance Waste (automotive products, surface polish, brake fluids and anti-freeze fluids, contaminated absorbing materials and used oil filters), Mercury-Containing Waste other than WEEE, some of WEEE, batteries and accumulators, waste oils, should also be collected separately to avoid contamination of municipal waste with hazardous waste fractions that could lower recycling quality and to ensure environmentally sound management of that hazardous waste.
+Household Hazardous Waste (HHW), such as hazardous waste from Hazardous Household Chemicals (household cleaning and personal care products; paints, varnishes, inks and glues; household and garden pesticides; photo-chemicals; packaging), Domestic Healthcare Wastes (unused pharmaceutical products, sharps and other potentially infectious waste), Construction and Demolition Waste (asbestos waste, treated wood, coal tar and tarred products), Automotive Maintenance Waste (automotive products, surface polish, brake fluids and anti-freeze fluids, contaminated absorbing materials and used oil filters), Mercury-Containing Waste other than WEEE, some of WEEE, batteries and accumulators, waste oils, should also be collected separately to avoid contamination of municipal waste with hazardous waste fractions that could lower recycling quality and to ensure environmentally sound management of that hazardous waste.
 By 1 January 2025, the EU Member States are obliged to set up separate collection for HHW.
 In the EU, the reported volumes of HHW range between 1 and 6 kg per inhabitant per year.

 HHW is mainly collected at stationary CAS, typically around two-thirds, in the EU countries.
 About one-third is collected via mobile collection (mobile CAS) and periodic pick-ups.
 CAS are key collection facilities for the large diversity of potential HHW streams, but user-friendliness is key: long opening hours, accessible locations and a high-density CAS network increase the collected volumes of HHW.
 Distance from households (and potentially from small commerce, small-scale industries, institutions, small business, etc.), should not be more than 7-8 km.
 Furthermore, collection points within retail shops exist for some waste streams such as batteries, small electronic appliances.